cordialgerm/foe_foundry/README.md

 - [x] There should be a cleanup phase where HP is normalized to match CON
 - [x] There should be a cleanup phase where damage is normalized to match primary stat
 - [x] There should be a cleanup phase where attack to hit is normalized with primary stat
-- [ ] Powers need to be able to add additional info to attack clause
-- [ ] Creatures with a secondary damage type should have their attack action modified to do partial damage of that type

 ## Notes